gophergala2016/Gobots/README.md

 ## Stream of Consciousness Logs

+### Friday January 22, 2016 - 5:54 PM

+Ross has entered the arena.
+Also, it looks like Robot Game expired (or something) literally between the Gala starting and now.
+This is very strange.

 ### Friday January 22, 2016 - 5:16 PM

 Okay, I've done some stuff.
 I decided that I'm going to go with Protobufs and